litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 It is *highly* recommended to use the sample application ~~in `sample-worker/www`~~ _www_ as a starting point, at least during initial testing.

 Some **important** pointers:
-- See `www/sample-index.html`, the `aqmain.js` script must be included before your app Javascript
+- See `www/sample-index.html`, the `aqmain.js` script must be included (or imported) before your app Javascript
-- See `www/sample-index.js`: a worker must be registered with a unique name **with no special characters** (TBD: specify which ones) using the `aqregister` function before the worker can have access to the sqlite plugin features
+- See `www/sample-index.js`: a worker must be registered with a unique name **with no special characters** (TBD: specify which ones) using the `AQ.aqregister` function before the worker can have access to the sqlite plugin features
 - See `www/sample-worker.js`: some requirements in the worker script:
-  - The following scripts must be imported: `aqworker.js` and `SQLitePlugin.js`
+  - `SQLitePlugin.js` must be imported.
+  - `SQLitePlugin.js` and `aqworker.js` must be in the same directory (`SQLitePlugin.js` automatically imports `aqworker.js` within a web worker).
   - To receive messages from the main thread, please use `self.addEventListener` instead of `self.onmessage`
   - This plugin sends internal string messages starting with `!!!` from the main thread to the worker thread.
 It is *highly* recommended to filter the messages for your own pattern.
   - Use `sqlitePlugin.openDatabase` instead of `window.sqlitePlugin.openDatabase`